kmlawson/china-revolutions-mo3337/seminars.md

 * This seminar covers a lot of ground.
 An entire course could easily be given on this period of China's history itself, from the wartime repression of the Rectification movement, the civil war with the GMD from 1945-9, the early postwar Land Reform movement, China's involvement in the Korean War and the rise of anti-Americanism, the Hundred Flowers campaign and the anti-Rightist campaign that followed, and perhaps most importantly: the great famine of the Great Leap Forward, which is only rivalled by the Sino-Japanese war in terms of its devastation to the Chinese population.
 * Our focus in the discussion will not be on the details of this or that campaign, but on better understanding the patters of how these campaigns were carried out, eahc of which various led to the deaths of thousands or hundreds of thousands of Chinese, and why the Great Leap famine rose above them all with its death toll in the millions.

+**Long Essay Ideas:**

+* This is also a very dark period in Chinese history and more difficult to explore without the ability to read Chinese primary sources.
+However, those of you interested in economic history have a lot of possibilities to explore the economic aspects of the great famine and the commune system, and there are also possibilities to explore this period from a comparative perspective.
+* From an international perspective it might be interesting to explore how this period was depicted abroad at the time with a close case study.

 **Questions:**

 1. Do what degree do the severity of the various political campaigns have to do with individual action versus structural factors?